lg550055/data-structures-and-algorithms/python/docs/graph_depth_first/README.md

 #### Efficiency

-The traversal visits all vertices and includes the in the visited list.
+The traversal, by looking at all edges, visits each vertex once and adds it to the visited list.
 Also, worse-case, the call stack may approach the number of vertices.

-Time: O(n)
+Time: O(v+e)
-Space: O(n)
+Space: O(v+e)

 ## Requirements: passes all tests